provideplatform/axiom/README.md

-# baseline-proxy
+# Baseline Protocol Instance (BPI) API & Systems Middleware

-Proxy middleware for baselining systems of record.
+Production-grade, standards-compliant API and middleware implementation of the Baseline Protocol with support for various systems.

 ## Documentation